Gabriel-31415/managerProjects/README.md

 - Run __npm run dev__

-## Licença/License
+## License

-Sinta-se livre para usar como desejar.(Feel free to use as you wish.)
+Feel free to use as you wish.